jolindrafts/AppForNews/README.md

 # News App

 ## Project Overview
-The goal is to create a News Feed app that provides users with regularly updated news from the internet related to a particular topic, person, or location.
+A News Feed app that provides users with regularly updated news from the internet related to a particular topic, person, or location.
 This project uses the [Guardian API](http://open-platform.theguardian.com/documentation/) to fetch the news data, which is returned in JSON format.

 ## Features